vividfog/nordpool-predict-fi/README.md

 ## Quantitative metrics

-To explain the model's performance in statistical terms, this is what the model predicts, when sampling 500 random hours from the whole data set (train + test set) and does that 10 times.
+To explain the model's performance in statistical terms, this is what the model predicts, when sampling 500 random hours from the whole data set (train + test set) and then doing that 10 times.
 Measuring vs. test-set-only produces results in the same ballpark, with R² around ~0.8.

-> - **Mean Absolute Error (MAE) of 1.07:** On average, the model's predictions are about 1.07 units (cents) off from the actual values.
-This means if you were guessing the price of something, you'd typically be about 1.07 units wrong — a small error, indicating the model is quite accurate.
+> - **Mean Absolute Error (MAE) of 0.997:** This measurement tells us that, on average, the model's price predictions are off by just under one unit (cents).
+This level of accuracy implies that if you use this model to estimate prices, your predictions would typically be less than one cent away from the actual price.
-> - **Mean Squared Error (MSE) of 6.75:** This number is a bit more technical but essentially measures the average of the squared differences between predicted and actual values.
-The "squared" part puts more weight on larger errors.
-A value of 6.75 suggests that, while there are some errors in prediction, they are generally not too large.
+> - **Mean Squared Error (MSE) of 6.08:** MSE provides insight into the average squared difference between the predicted and actual values, emphasizing larger errors more significantly.
-> - **R² score of 0.856:** This score ranges from 0 to 1, where 1 means the model predicts perfectly.
-An R² of 0.856 means the model can explain about 86% of the variability in the actual values with its predictions.
-This is quite high, indicating the model does a very good job at forecasting.
+> - **R² Score of 0.888:** The R² value, which can range from 0 to 1, measures the model's ability to predict future outcomes based on past data.
+An R² score close to 0.888 means the model successfully captures about 89% of the variability in the actual prices with its predictions.

 It remains to be seen, how well the model copes over the full year of 2024.
 See the [model](model) folder for when the model was last trained.